SimCity (2013 video game)

 SimCity is a city-building and urban planning simulation massively multiplayer online game developed by Maxis Emeryville and published by Electronic Arts.
 Released for Microsoft Windows in early March 2013, it is a reboot of the SimCity series, and is the first major installment since the release of SimCity 4 a decade before.
 A macOS version was released on August 29, 2013.

 Players can create a settlement that can grow into a city by zoning land for residential, commercial, or industrial development, as well as building and maintaining public services, transport and utilities.
 SimCity uses a new engine called GlassBox that allows for more detailed simulation than previous games.
-Throughout its development, SimCity received critical acclaim for its new engine and reimagined gameplay; however, publications cautioned the game's mandatory use of a persistent internet connection, which enables cloud saves and multiplayer functionality, allowing cities to trade and share resources.
+Throughout its development, SimCity received critical acclaim for its new engine and reimagined gameplay; publications cautioned the game's mandatory use of a persistent internet connection, however, which enables cloud saves and multiplayer functionality, allowing cities to trade and share resources.

-Prior to release, SimCity received positive reviews; however, the game's launch was received negatively due to widespread technical and gameplay problems related to the mandatory network connection for playing and saving game data.
+Prior to release, SimCity received positive reviews; nonetheless, the game's launch was received negatively due to widespread technical and gameplay problems related to the mandatory network connection for playing and saving game data.
 These issues included network outages, problems with saving progress and difficulty connecting to the game's servers.
 As a result, reviewers were unable to review the game, labeling the launch a "disaster" and the game "unplayably broken", urging players to avoid purchasing the game until the issues were resolved.
-The poor performance of SimCity was cited for the closure of Maxis Emeryville in 2015.
+SimCity was the last game by Maxis Emeryville before the studio's closure in 2015.

 Gameplay

-Along with many of the cosmetic changes (such as up-to-date 3D graphics), SimCity uses the new GlassBox engine.
-"We try to build what you would expect to see, and that's the game," explains system architect Andrew Willmott, meaning that visual effects such as traffic, economic troubles, and pollution will be more obvious.
+Along with many of the cosmetic changes (such as up-to-date 3D graphics), SimCity used a new GlassBox engine.
+"We try to build what you would expect to see, and that's the game," explained system architect Andrew Willmott, meaning that visual effects such as traffic, economic troubles, and pollution will be more obvious.
 Two other new features are a multiplayer component and finite resources.

 Unlike previous games in the series, the game has non-orthogonal and curved roads and zoning areas that can conform to different road types.
 Types of zones include residential, commercial and industrial.
 The density is driven by the types of roads built around these zones.

 Cities in a region are connected to each other via predefined regional networks such as highways, railways, and waterways.
 Elements such as traffic and air pollution are visible flowing between cities.
 Cities can trade resources or share public services with their neighbors like garbage collection or health care.
 Cities can also pool their collective wealth and resources to build a "great work" to provide benefits for the entire region like a massive solar power plant or an international airport.
 The larger the region, the higher is the number of cities and great works that can be built.